 Rated area: This term refers to a state or multistate metropolitan area.
 For institutions with domestic branch offices in one state only, the institution's CRA rating is the state's rating.
 If the institution maintains domestic branch offices in more than one state, the institution will receive a rating for each state in which those branch offices are located.
-If the institution maintains domestic branch offices in a multistate metropolitan statistical area, the institution will receive a receive a rating for the multistate metropolitan area.
+If the institution maintains domestic branch offices in at least two states in a multistate metropolitan statistical area, the institution will receive a rating for the multistate metropolitan area.